How to get free Amazon returns

 It’s worth noting that the refund rules apply across all of Amazon.
 But not everything you buy with the retailer is actually sold by them.
 It might not even be dispatched by them.

-When you buy from these third parties, they’ll obviously have to shoulder the costs of returns.
-And this can make quite a difference to their profit margins, which are often quite thin.
+When you buy from third parties, they’ll obviously have to shoulder the costs of returns.
+And this can make quite a difference to their profit margins.

 So if you are returning the item because it genuinely is one of the chargeable reasons, consider whether you really should opt for a free option instead.